 There is not an unlimited right to modification.
 Minor changes will usually not warrant it.
 In order to consider modification, the court must be convinced that there has been a substantial and continuing change of material issues, and the party seeking modification has the burden of proof to convince the court both that the substantial and continuing has occurred and that the proposed changes to the prevailing court orders is the right way to deal with that change.

 In addition, there are strict procedures by which claims for modification must be brought.
-In most cases, there is at least a year’s waiting period before a party can seek to change legal decision-making or parenting time unless that party can convince the court that the issue must be addressed sooner because the child’s physical, mental, moral or emotional health is at serious risk.
+In most cases, there is at least a year’s waiting period before a party can seek to change legal decision-making or parenting time (such as the modification of parenting time in Arizona) unless that party can convince the court that the issue must be addressed sooner because the child’s physical, mental, moral or emotional health is at serious risk.
 With regard to financial issues, they must be significant in order to warrant modification.
 Child support may be modified by both simplified and standards methods.
 The simplified procedure requires a change of at least 15% in the child support amount to support a change.

 Modification actions may generate a jurisdictional analysis.